Shabthana123/deep-panel-webapp/README.md

 # 🌌 Panel Time Series Forecasting App

+A web application that showcases Panel Time Series Forecasting using an advanced Transformer model—an enhanced version of the Temporal Fusion Transformer (TFT).
+This model integrates multi-scale series decomposition, segment-wise attention, cross-entity attention, and an adaptive weighting mechanism for improved forecasting performance.
-A web application that showcases **Panel Time Series Forecasting** using deep learning models.
-Select from **11 diverse datasets**, forecast future values, and visualize results for each entity with **7 quantiles** displayed in animated and interactive plots.
+Select from **11 diverse datasets**, forecast future values, and visualize results for each entity with **7 quantiles** forecasted **30 timesteps ahead**, displayed in animated and interactive plots.
 Built with **React (Vite)** and powered by **Hugging Face APIs** for model inference.

 ---